10 times rock and metal artists collaborated with classical musicians

-Here are ten times that rock has traded its steel for brass:
+Here are 10 times that rock has traded its steel for brass:

 Metallica and the San Francisco Symphony

 Without a doubt, the most famous example of rock and classical coming together in Metallica’s S&M album.
 Alongside the San Francisco Symphony Orchestra, the band performed a compelling, ambitious set of Metallica tracks elevated by the sweeping power of a full orchestra.
-The album sold 8 million copies worldwide as of 2013, and inspired this year’s epic S&M2 performance, proving that even the most unlikely of collaborations can become game-changing successes.
+The album sold eight million copies worldwide as of 2013, and inspired 2019’s epic S&M2 performance, proving that even the most unlikely of collaborations can become game-changing successes.

 Cradle Of Filth and the Budapest Film Orchestra

 For their major-label debut, vampire metallers Cradle Of Filth decided to take their “symphonic” designation to a whole new level.
 Damnation and a Day was recorded with the help of the Budapest Film Orchestra and the Budapest Film Choir, who lend a sense of massive scope to the concept album’s narrative following that of John Milton’s Paradise Lost.
 The effect is immediately audible, with Damnation sounding less like a gothic black metal album and more like a sweeping, cinematic tribute to the band’s influence over the black metal genre as a whole.